TYPO3incubator/surfcamp-2025-team4/packages/surfey/README.md

-# Surfey - Create, manage, and analyze surveys with ease in TYPO3
+# Surfey - Create, manage, and analyze surfeys with ease in TYPO3

 ## Installation